Classes & Workshops

 Have you ever wanted to be a magician?
 Do you like to entertain your friends and family?
 This is the class for you!
 Join a hands-on interactive environment and discover some amazing “behind the scenes” magic and illusions.
 Each student will learn, create, and have a chance to perform the great magic that will be taught by Brian Bence.
 So, if you are an aspiring magician or just want to learn some cool magic basics, we hope to see you!
 Price includes magic kit.
 Age: 7-14 but older ages welcome! #5138 GHPGC 6:30–8pm, four Thursdays beginning September 25.
 Price: $39.
 Register by: September 22

 Calling all youth to come and sing together!
-This is a choir for young voices, especially those outside the public school system.
+This is a choir for young voices in the community and homeschoolers to participate in a choir made up of their peers.
 As we develop our talents we will have opportunities to perform for the community, including Christmas carols around the parks and nursing homes of Staunton.
-All experience levels welcome.
-We plan on growing this choir into a long lasting community program serving Staunton for years to come.
-Class will take place early Friday afternoons and culminate with the Caroling in the Park event at the bandstand in Gypsy Hill Park on December 20.
-Instructor: Justin Bowes, master’s candidate and graduate assistant at JMU.
-Justin has managed five different university choirs in his career, and has experience as a vocal coach, choral conductor, and composer.
+We welcome all experience levels and plan to grow this program into a long lasting community program serving Staunton for years to come.
+Class will take place on Tuesdays and Thursdays from 4pm-5pm beginning October 7 at Booker T Washington music room.
+This class will run up to the Caroling in the Park Event at the bandstand in Gypsy Hill Park on December 20 where the choir will perform.
+Instructor: Lindsey Wilson JMU Music graduate and experienced school choir director in Richmond and here locally.
 Age: 11+.
-Younger children please call if interested and we will hold a children’s choir if there is enough interest. #5139 BTW 2–3:30pm, beginning September 19.
-Price: $65.
-Register by: ASAP
+Younger children please call if interested and we will hold a children’s choir if there is enough interest. #5139 BTW, 4pm-5pm, Tuesday and Thursday starting October 7.
+Price: $65 plus an additional $15 music fee due upon registration.
+Register by: ASAP.

 Teen Comedy Improv